 - people with weakened immune systems due to a chronic condition or the use of certain medications, such as steroids or cancer drugs

-According to the Mayo Clinic, pneumonia is the most common complication of flu.
+According to the CDC, pneumonia is one of the most serious complications of the flu.
 It’s also the most dangerous.
 For some, it can be deadly.

 Complications of the flu may be life-threatening.
 Do not take any chances.
 Contact your doctor immediately if complications arise.